karlstolley/wsi/syllabus/_projects/project-03.md

-In this second of two six-week cycles, you and your team will push your system beyond its alpha stages to achieve greater stability and test coverage along with some kind of build pipeline and continuous-integration approach to produce a series of `0.x.x-beta.x` releases.
+In this second of two six-week cycles, you and your team will push your system beyond its alpha stages to achieve greater stability and test coverage along with some kind of build pipeline and continuous-integration approach to produce and deploy a series of `0.x.x-beta.x` releases.